CHTC/chtc-website-source/_uw-research-computing/resources-after-graduation.md

 ## **Step 1**

-Your Faculty Sponsor should email CHTC (support@chtc.wisc.edu) and provide:
+Your Faculty Sponsor should email CHTC (chtc@cs.wisc.edu) and provide:

   (1) Your name,
   <br>  (2) The reason you need continued access to CHTC resources,